 View Picasso and other art works at the art museum

-Art lovers will enjoy visiting the Leepa-Rattner Museum of Art in Tarpon Springs.
+If you are wondering, what to do in Tarpon Springs Fl for culture lovers, then this is for you.
+Art enthusiasts will enjoy visiting the Leepa-Rattner Museum of Art in Tarpon Springs.
 The museum is located in Tarpon Springs campus of St. Petersburg College.
 It has lots of modern and contemporary artwork from the 20th and 21st century and features paintings, drawings, sculptures, photographic work, etc. We loved the beautiful and introspective permanent exhibits as well as the interesting rotating exhibits and recommend keeping aside an hour or two to see the museum.

 Seek solitude and blessings at the St. Michael shrine